Chris35Wills/Chris35Wills.github.io/_posts/2014-11-11-snakes-and-ladders.md

 When dealing with arrays and looking at their shape, python will always report the rows first and then the columns.
 You can think of this howver you like (i,j) or (x,y) or (rows,cols).
-Whatever your preference, j, y or cols come first followed by j or x or rows.
+Whatever your preference, j, y or rows come first followed by j or x or cols.

 {% highlight python %}
 In [113]: image_array.shape